Joker22222/weatherApp/README.md

 - **NetworkManager**: The `NetworkManager` class is responsible for making HTTP requests to the weather API and handling the response.
 It uses the `URLSession` and Combine frameworks to perform network operations.

-- **SceneDelegate**: The `SceneDelegate` class is responsible for managing the app's scenes.
-It sets up the initial view and handles changes in the app's state.

 ## Dependencies

 The WeatherApp uses the following dependencies: